bishkou/bishkou/README.md

 🌇 Tunisia Native, with a passion for coding and developing useful tools, also I'm breaking into the entrepreneurial world with slow-steady steps.

-- 🔭 I’m currently working on [Webipie](https://www.webipie.com), a website builder that is going to disrupt the Tunisian commerce market.
+- 🔭 I worked as a FullStack Developer for [Kruu](https://kruu.com/de), for over a year.

     I am part of some cool projects, such as;<br>
-    **1.** 1.
-Recreating my University's website along with my talented teammates<br>
+    **1.** I was working on [Webipie](https://www.webipie.me), a portfolio builder.
+    **2.** I was Backend team lead for recreating my University's website<br>
-    **2.** I am part of the EcoMap team, a German Organization, where I am in charge of developing a web-based service that aims to promote sustainable and ethical consumption habits in German and European urban areas<br>
+    **3.** I was part of the EcoMap team, a German Organization, where I am in charge of developing a web-based service that aims to promote sustainable and ethical consumption habits in German and European urban areas<br>

 - 🌱 I am a freelancer too, I do web scraping and automation tasks using Python.<br>